 You can unsubscribe at any given time, e.g. via a link at the end of each newsletter.
-Alternatively, you are welcome to send your unsubscription request to firstname.lastname@example.org by email or use our “Unsubscribe Newsletter” form available on our website.
+Alternatively, you are welcome to send your unsubscription request to firstname.lastname@example.org by email.
 Your email address will be blocked immediately after you have revoked your consent to receive the newsletter.

 We use the services of Sendinblue GmbH, Köpernicker Str.
 126, 10179 Berlin (hereinafter Sendinblue) as a specialised service provider for sending the newsletter.
 We have concluded a contract with Sendinblue for the processing of personal data.
 Through this contract, Sendinblue assures that it will process the data in accordance with the GDPR and guarantee the protection of the rights of the data subject.
 The servers are located in Germany or Europe.
 There shall be no data transfer to states outside the EEA.